Make a Savings Account Your Emergency Fund

 A savings account can be more than just a place to park your money until you need it.
-It can actually be the foundation of your overall debt management plan.
+It actually can be the foundation of your overall debt management plan.
 And if you've decided to get out of debt altogether, a savings account can even help you reach your goal.

+Another way a savings account can be part of your debt management plan is by giving you a place for your emergency fund.
+Having an emergency fund helps you avoid compounding debt problems by putting unexpected expenses on a credit card.
 For instance, if you've made the commitment to reduce debt or even get out of debt but suddenly find yourself facing unplanned auto repairs, your only choice may be to use credit.
 On the other hand, if you have an emergency fund, you can handle the expense without interrupting your debt management plans.